Matt Harvey: Minor leagues

 In 2011, Harvey's first professional season in the Mets minor-league system, he split time between the single-A St. Lucie Mets and the Double-A Binghamton Mets.
 With St. Lucie in the Florida State League (FSL), he went 8–2 with a 2.37 ERA and recorded 92 strikeouts in 76 innings.
 His performance garnered him two FSL Pitcher of the Week awards and he was selected as a FSL Mid-Season All-Star.
 Although selected to appear in the FSL All-Star game, Harvey did not pitch because he was promoted to Double-A Binghamton.

 In the Eastern League with Binghamton, he went 5–3 with a 4.53 ERA and 64 strikeouts in 59.2 innings.
 Harvey also pitched in the 2011 All-Star Futures Game, recording a save for the winning U.S. team over the World team.

 Harvey was ranked as the Mets organization's second best prospect in 2012 and the 34th overall best prospect by MLB.com.
 He was invited to spring training by the Mets that year but did not make the team.
 Instead, he was promoted to the club's Triple-A affiliate, the Buffalo Bisons of the International League (IL).

 In the first half of his 2012 season at Triple-A, Harvey went 7–4 with a 3.39 ERA in 18 starts.
-That performance earned him IL Mid-Season All-Star honors.
+That performance earned him International League Mid-Season All-Star honors.
 His strong pitching, plus injuries to major leaguers Mike Pelfrey and Dillon Gee, put him in contention for the fifth spot in the Mets rotation.
-Despite spending more time pitching at Triple-A than other top draft picks — 105 innings, recording a 3.34 ERA and striking out over a batter per inning through mid-July — the Mets front office (headed by general manager Sandy Alderson) did not want to promote Harvey until his consistency and control were better.
+Despite spending more time pitching at Triple-A than other top draft picks, 105 innings, recording a 3.34 ERA and striking out over a batter per inning through mid-July, the Mets front office (headed by general manager Sandy Alderson) did not want to promote Harvey until his consistency and control improved.